Construction collaboration technology: Characteristics

 Essentially, construction collaboration technologies are deployed to support the requirements of a multi-disciplinary construction project team.
 This is typically drawn from multiple companies, all based in different locations with their own IT systems, and is brought together – usually temporarily – to plan, design, construct and, in some cases, to operate and maintain the resulting built asset.
 It is common for construction collaboration technology to be cloud based, or hosted as a centralised database.
 These platforms enable information to be shared and accessed in real-time by all team members.

 Construction collaboration technologies replace localised sets of data held by individual team members or companies.
-A centralised repository or data store is created that can be accessed by all authorised team members, usually using a lowest common denominator technology: a computer equipped with an internet browser and a telecommunications link to the internet.
+A centralised repository or data store is created that can be accessed by all authorised team members, usually using a lowest common denominator technology: a computer equipped with a web browser and a telecommunications link to the internet.
 The platforms' functionality also reflects the industry's extensive use of graphical information - most notably design drawings - and the need to be able to access, view, mark-up and comment on designs.

 The core characteristics of construction collaboration technologies can be summarised as: